corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 - "Vectors can be indexed by multiple methods to retrieve/manipulate the specific information you desire"
 ---

-### What happens when we have to deal with increasing data sizes?
+### What happens when we have to deal with multiple variables?

 It may have occurred to you that dealing with variables individually is going to be less and less efficient as our data size set gets significantly larger.
 We are going to explore how we can store and organise our data in some useful ways.